CS6620-S21/Distributed-File-Systems-Reliability/README.md

     - Simulate network failures
     - Performance testing specific to distributed filesystems.

 ## 4. Solution Concept
+- Since their are many different types of distributed file system the idea here is to hide behind clean interfaces, and thus testing different file systems would require developing different ansible playbooks which are an implementation of these interfaces.

 ## 5. Acceptance criteria
-A setup which can validate the reliability of any given Distributed File System
+- For now the primary acceptance criteria is to thoroughly test the MooseFS distributed file system and figuring out what are the possible interfaces required such a setup.
+- In the later phases we will try to provide implementation of these interface for other file systems and thus provide a guideline or a general approach to be taken to test any Distributed File System

 ## 6. Release Planning:
-Currently asked us to learn Ansible, Terraform and MooseFS.
+- Currently asked us to learn Ansible, Terraform and MooseFS.
 Will add front end using Django if having spare time.